paoloCammardella/Python/README.md

     - Starting from 0 with openCV.
       - Will never be completed.
   - Socket:
-    - Learning socket programming in Python
+    - Learning socket programming in Python.
       - Incomplete.
   - TelegramBot:
     - Learning telegram bot library.